DavidsonGroup/guidelines/CONTRIBUTING.md

    * All software should make available help/useage information which print to the user.
    * Should also print the software name and version number
    * Should describe how to cite the software

-#### Dependencies
+* Installation:
+     * A means to easily install/compile the package including dependencies should be provided.
+For example with Makefiles and Config. files.
-We want our projects to be accessible and easy to compile, so have a preference for a minimal dependency count.
-If dependencies must be used, please ensure that they compile and are linked to stable versions.
-If possible, try to create builds for major platforms such as x86 Linux and Mac.
+     * The package should have minimal dependencies to help in installation and maintainence.
+If dependencies are used, please ensure that they compile and are linked to stable versions.
+     * If possible, try to create builds for major platforms such as x86 Linux and Mac, and submit the package to package managers like bioconductor, bioconda or brew.

 #### Versioning
 Our projects follow the following versioning system: